corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 ### Virtual envs

-What if you have two projects, A and B, with different dependencies?
+What if you have two projects on your computer, A and B, with different dependencies?
 They could even depend on different versions of the same package.
 How do you reliably run the two projects without your setup for project A affecting project B?

 The solution is to give each project its own copy of the Python interpreter and its own library of installed packages.
 "Python interpreter" means Python itself - the program that reads your `.py` files and does something with them.
 This copy of Python is known as a **virtual environment**.
 The impact of this on running Python is when you are trying to run project A or update its packages, make sure you are using project A's copy of Python (i.e. its virtual environment).
 When running project B, use project B's virtual environment.